How to End a Letter (Closing Examples and Sign Off’s)

 Closings to avoid when writing professional letters

 Singing off a professional letter as if it were a letter to your best friend can spoil everything you wished your letter to achieve.
 Imagine writing a powerful cover letter, only to close it with ‘cheers.’
 Such a letter would not rub well with the interviewers, and they would probably disregard your whole application.
-Ideally, avoid using casual closings informal letters such as always, hugs, later, talk soon, adios, with love, XOXO and yours truly.
+Ideally, avoid casual closing informal letters such as always, hugs, later, talk soon, adios, with love, XOXO, and yours truly.

-As noted earlier, signatures add a sense of ownership of the entire letter and foster credibility in a way that assures the reader that you wrote the letter.
-The best part to place your signature in the case of a physical letter is right below your name.
+As noted earlier, signatures add a sense of ownership to the entire letter and foster credibility in a way that assures the reader that you wrote the letter.
+The best place to place your signature in the case of a physical letter is right below your name.
 Since an email is digital, all you need to do is place the signature after the sign-off.

 Regards,